AirPods 3 are here: everything you need to know

 AirPods 3 audio performance

-Upon announcing the AirPods 3, the company said that it "wants to bring the full Spatial Audio experience to more customers" - and its latest earbuds are the cheapest yet to support the immersive sound technology.
+Upon announcing the AirPods 3, Apple said that it "wants to bring the full Spatial Audio experience to more customers" - and its latest earbuds are the cheapest yet to support the immersive sound technology.

 Apple’s Spatial Audio technology takes 5.1, 7.1, and Dolby Atmos content and applies directional audio filters, placing sound in a 3D sphere and making it feel more immersive, as if the audio is coming at you from every angle.